 Skip to main content

 Price Philanthropies supports non-profit organizations that advance the cause of human rights by protecting civil liberties and increasing public awareness of human rights issues.
-As a core part of this initiative, we support the American Civil Liberties Union (ACLU), Anti-Defamation League (ADL) and the United States Holocaust Memorial Museum.
+As a core part of this initiative, we support the American Civil Liberties Union (ACLU), Casa Cornelia Law Center, UCSD U.S. Immigration Policy Center, International Refugee Assistance Project (IRAP), and the United States Holocaust Memorial Museum.
 Within this initiative, immigration and immigrant rights have long been an area of specific focus.

 Our grantmaking largely centers around legal representation,